Skip to main content

 2. Tearing Off Your Old Roof

 The roofing crew will use special tools designed to pry up the old roofing materials.
 The two most common tools are spades and pitchforks.
 The roofers will go over your existing roof with one of these tools.
-They’ll remove the old materials section-by-section to prepare the decking for your new roof.
+They’ll remove the old materials section by section to prepare the decking for your new roof.

 The tear-off will also include removing the old components.
 Some of the components included are: